 Managing Leads

-Track incoming leads from first inquiry through conversion to paying customers.
+Track incoming leads from first inquiry through conversion, including deposits and early split payments.

 Managing Leads

 The Leads page tracks every potential customer from first contact to closed deal.
-Navigate to Admin > Leads to see your full lead list.
+Open the Manage section in the admin sidebar, then click Leads to see your full lead list.

 Screenshot placeholder